lindgr3n/vue-firebase-vuetify-boilerplate/README.md

 * Signup page
 * Social logins Twitter, Google, Facebook and Github
 * Connection to Firebase
-* Built using vue-cli!
+* Built based on vue-cli!
-* Built on Vuetify
+* Built with Vuetify
-* TODO: Setup with Sentry
+* Setup with Sentry
 * TODO: Setup with Google Analytics